SCENE 01 / UNDERWATER FILMING

 Where can you film in South Africa?

-We film along both ocean coastlines—Cape Town and the Cape Peninsula offer Atlantic kelp forests and seal colonies, Gansbaai is the world capital of great white shark cage diving, Aliwal Shoal in KwaZulu-Natal has tiger sharks and ragged-tooth sharks, the Wild Coast hosts the annual Sardine Run (June–July), and Cape Town Film Studios provides tank facilities.
+Here is what that looks like on the ground.
+We film along both ocean coastlines—Cape Town.
+The Cape Peninsula give Atlantic kelp forests and seal colonies, Gansbaai is the world capital of great white shark cage diving, Aliwal Shoal in KwaZulu-Natal has tiger sharks and ragged-tooth sharks, the Wild Coast hosts the annual Sardine Run (June–July), and Cape Town Film Studios gives tank facilities.
 Marine permits run through SAMSA, SANParks, and DFFE.

 How do you handle underwater communication?